kirbydesign/designsystem/.github/CONTRIBUTING.md

 Do not ignore the template text when creating an issue.
 Use it.

-The issue templates exist to ease collaboration by providing structure and reminding you of which information other contributors are looking for.
+The issue templates exist to ease collaboration by providing structure and reminding you of what information other contributors are looking for.
 They also provide helpful checklists that help you follow [the process of contributing](#the-process-of-contributing) and let others know how far you have come.

 If you experience that no template matches your specific need; well there is a good opportunity to contribute.
 Create an issue for a new template to be created!